- Provides SuperSpeed USB 3.0 (5 Gbps) link between computer to video, audio, network, and two additional USB 3.0 ports.

 The DisplayLink driver does not support color calibration functionality.
 Most monitors have built-in controls that can be used to adjust the characteristics of the display, though we realize this approach may not be ideal in all cases.
 For environments that necessitate near-perfect color reproduction and display calibration capabilities via software, a dedicated graphics card is recommended.

-I use an application to change the color of my display to make it easier to see (like the f.lux application) but it doesn’t seem to affect the display I have connected to the dock.
+I use an application to change the color of my display to make it easier to see (like the f.lux application or Windows 10 Night Light) but it doesn’t seem to affect the display I have connected to the dock.
 Why is this?

-As mentioned above, the DisplayLink driver does not currently support this type of color adjustment so applications like f.lux will not affect displays connected to the dock.
-DisplayLink (the maker of the chip in the dock and author of the driver) is working to add this functionality in the future.
-Please see this post on the DisplayLink website for more information and the current state of the project.
+As mentioned above, the DisplayLink driver does not currently support this type of color adjustment so applications like f.lux or Night Light will not affect displays connected to the dock.

 I cannot use my Intel, Nvidia, or AMD/ATI graphics utility to manage the monitors connected to the dock.
 Why is this?